- Consider the five elements of wellbeing needed for a thriving life

 Conversely, establish new health goals by piggybacking on other wellbeing elements.
 For example, if you strive to increase your 401(k) contributions, identify ways in which a physical health goal could support that.
 Things like making more meals at home, drinking less alcohol and reducing caloric intake.
 And budgeting isn't just for your finances.
 You can apply the same budgeting principles to food, exercise and time spent outside each day.

 Establish goals and aspirations that jibe with your innate characteristics.
 Being your best self means playing to your strengths at work and everywhere else.
 You can better discover your strengths and how to use them to reach your goals with CliftonStrengths 34.
 People who know and use their CliftonStrengths are more engaged at work, have higher performance in their roles, and are healthier and happier.

 Gallup research also tells us that employees who are thriving and engaged are twice as likely to strongly agree there is a leader in their life who makes them enthusiastic about the future when strengths are fully integrated into their work.
-To help your employees think about their goals, share with them this list and see which of the descriptions and action items they identify with:
+To help your employees think about their career goals, share with them this list and see which of the descriptions and action items they identify with:

 - You thrive on social interaction, so don't go it alone (Relator).
 Find the right place and the right people to exercise with, cook with or to serve alongside you in community projects.

 - On the other hand, some people don't flourish in a gym setting with lots of people present.
 If you prefer to exercise solo, start a routine at home instead.

 - You like numbers and metrics, so try charting and tracking outputs like steps, body fat percentage or heart rate (Analytical).

 - But if you're not a numbers person, that's OK.
 You don't have to force metrics into your health goals.
 The key factor is figuring out what uniquely motivates you -- then staying focused.

 - You're a natural planner (Strategic), so start blocking time off in your calendar for physical activity.